rcuevass/pyramids_and_blending/README.md

 # GAUSSIAN AND LAPLACE PYRAMIDS AND BLENDING

-## 1. General description
+## General description

 This repo contains code that exmplifies the implementation of Gaussian and Laplacian pyramids and how they are used for image blending.
-The scripts included here itend to show this by:
+The scripts included here itend to show this by exclusively using OpenCV and implementing each algorithm from scratch.
+The code is executed with `python main.py`

-a.
-Exclusively using OpenCV
-b.
-Implementing each algorithm from scratch

-### 1a.
-Description:

-A squad of robotic rovers are to be landed by NASA on a plateau on Mars.
-This plateau, which is curiously rectangular, must be navigated by the rovers so that their on board cameras can get a complete view of the surrounding terrain to send back to Earth.
+### 1. OpenCV libraries:

+The file `from_openCV.py` contains the module that exclusively uses OpenCV libraries for pyramid generation as well as blending.
+The sequences of images generated with this module can be found in [this link] (https://github.com/rcuevass/pyramids_and_blending/tree/master/blend_openCV)

 A rover’s position is represented by a combination of an x and y co-ordinates and a letter representing one of the four cardinal compass points.
 The plateau is divided up into a grid to simplify navigation.
 An example position might be
 `0, 0, N` , which means the rover is in the bottom left corner and facing North.